 \section{Abstract:}

 It is known that the variety parametrizing pairs of commuting nilpotent matrices is irreducible and that this provides a proof of the irreducibility of the punctual Hilbert scheme in the plane.
-We extend this link to the nilpotent commuting variety of parabolic subalgebras of $M_n(\K)$ and to the punctual nested Hilbert scheme.
+We extend this link to the nilpotent commuting variety of some parabolic subalgebras of $M_n(\K)$ and to the punctual nested Hilbert scheme.
 By this method, we obtain a lower bound on the dimension of these moduli spaces.
-We characterize the numerical conditions under which they are irreducible.
-In some reducible cases, we describe the irreducible components and their dimension.
+We characterize the cases where they are irreducible.
+In some reducible cases, we describe the irreducible components and their dimensions.